 Most of the important cultural and historic landmarks on the island of Nevis are centered on the town of Charlestown, which is also the main port of entry.
 Visitors, regardless of where they are staying, can easily arrive on the island, spend a few hours checking out sites and learning about local heritage before continuing on to their lodgings.

-If you like to explore other people and places, you should consider visiting a museum during your time in Charlestown.
-To learn complete information concerning each museum, just click on the name.
+Assuming you like to expand your knowledge of other people and places, you should consider visiting a museum during your vacation.
+To learn additional information regarding each museum, try clicking on the name.

-Another landmark that often intrigues visitors is Horatio Nelson Museum.
-It is located within the heart of Charlestown.
+Another landmark worth visiting is Horatio Nelson Museum.
+It is found in the heart of Charlestown.
 Admiral Lord Horatio Nelson lived from 1758 to 1805, and although he was born in Anguilla, was stationed on the island of Nevis with the British Royal Navy long enough to fall in love with prominent local Fanny Nisbet.
 Now, tourists can learn about the life of the admiral via a collection of his personal belongings at the Horatio Nelson Museum.

 Nevisian Heritage Village: Located on what was once a busy sugar plantation and cotton ginning station, the Nevisian Hertiage Village allows guests to see what life was once like on the island by touring refurbished home sites and gardens.

 The table right below lists some key facts regarding museums you might enjoy in and around the area.

 |Horatio Nelson Museum||(869) 469-0408||Central Charlestown|